ilex-paraguariensis/yerbamate/README.md

 <h1 style="color:green"><span style="color:green">Maté 🧉</span></h1>
-## What is Maté?

 Maté is a deep learning framework built upon Pytorch(and soon Tensorflow).
 It is a package and project manager for deep learning projects.
 With Maté you can add neural network dependencies such as CNN, RNN, Transformer, and ViT variants to your projects with a simple command line.
-As a project manager, Maté trains, evaluates models and keep tracks of your numerous experiments.
+As a project manager, Maté evaluate and train models and keep tracks of your numerous experiments.
 Mate adds the source code of the dependencies to your project, making it fully customizable.

 ### A word of notice
 This project is still in its early stages and is not ready for production.
 Some features are not yet implemented, and some are not yet stable.

 ## HelloMatéWorld
-Maté reads a `mate.json` configuration filw and runs the experiment.
-In this file you can select tasks, models, optimizers, and datasets e.g.,
+Maté first is born as a `mate.json` configuration file then baptized to generate code, the code will be used to train a model.
+In this file you can select and modify hyperparameters of your architecture.
 ```
 {
 	"batch_size": 32,
+	"dataset:"cifat-10",
 	"task" : "classification",
 	"optimizer":...
 	"transformer":..,